 Shops with room above for owner S. Morris.

 K-76 & 75 1st Johannesburg Chinese School Kuomintang (KMT) and Chinese press

-The first Chinese school was established in on the corner of Fox and Becker Street in 1928.
+The first Chinese school was established on the corner of Fox and Becker Street in 1928.
 On one side of the school is a courtyard bounded by a building where the Chinese newspaper is printed.
-Classroom arena the other side and meeting room for the Nationalist Party Club or You Man Tong.
+Classroom arena on the other side and meeting room for the Nationalist Party Club or You Man Tong.
 In the early 1930s, pupil numbers fluctuated between 50 and 80 with 4 to 6 teachers.
 Both English and Chinese were taught.
 The first school was demolished for the Magistrates Courts and the second school opened on the corner of Fox and Alexander Street around 1934 (G-222).
-Another house in Alexander street was also used later (M-228).
-It appears the school later moved to new larger premises in Siemert Road in Doornfontein and was called the Kuo Ting School (estimate the move to have happened in the early 1950s).
+Another house on Alexander Street was also used later (M-228).
+It appears the school later moved to new larger premises on Siemert Road in Doornfontein and was called the Kuo Ting School (estimate the move to have happened in the early 1950s).

 The press moved to a modern building on Becker Street according to Gutsche’s book published in 1947.
 It talks about the press being in the basement of an indistinguishable building.
 It was printed by a hand press imported from China and had two Chinese compositors who set everything up by hand.
 The newspaper “Chiao Sheng Po” was published 3 times per week with a circulation of 1100.
 Besides Johannesburg, it served Chinese communities in the Belgian Congo, Reunion, Madagascar, Mauritius, and Seychelles.